kakitucurrency/kakitu-local/README.md

-# nano-local
+# kakitu-local

-This project aims to easily spin up custom [nano-currency](https://nano.org) network on your local computer.
+This project aims to easily spin up a custom [Kakitu](https://github.com/kakitucurrency/kakitu-node) cryptocurrency network on your local computer.
+Kakitu is based on [Nano](https://nano.org) but uses the address prefix "kshs_" instead of "nano_".

-The default config spins up a network 4 node : 1 genesis and 3 voting nodes of which each holds 33.3% of the total vote weight.
+The default config spins up a network with 4 nodes: 1 genesis and 3 voting nodes, each holding 33.3% of the total vote weight.
-Each node comes with their rpc and websocket endpoint enabled.
+Each node comes with RPC and websocket endpoints enabled.

-All configuration is done inside the config file :  `nanolocal/nl_config.toml` Many additional services can be enabled :
+All configuration is done inside the config file: `nanolocal/nl_config.toml` Many additional services can be enabled:
-- nanolooker
+- nanolooker (compatible with Kakitu)
-- nanoNodeMonitor
+- nanoNodeMonitor (compatible with Kakitu)
-- nano-vote-visualizer
+- nano-vote-visualizer (compatible with Kakitu)
-- nanoticker
+- nanoticker (compatible with Kakitu)

-A test-suite with some basic network- and block propagation checks can be run after having initialised the network.
+A test-suite with basic network and block propagation checks can be run after initializing the network.

 ## prerequisites